Japan helping Mongolia improve its public pension system | The Japan Times

 “No country has a perfect pension system,” Batjargal said.
 “We can learn from what Japan has done in the wake of various problems.”

-Akihiro Takanashi, an official of the Japan Pension Service, said the study seminar will explain not only positive aspects of the Japanese pension system but also its problems.
+Akihiro Takanashi, an official of the Japan Pension Service, said the study seminar will explain not only the positive aspects of the Japanese pension system but also its problems and demerits.
 “We want Mongolian officials to decide what to do after analyzing all our system.”